Too hot: Track trials come to a halt as temperatures soar - WTMJ

 AP Sports Writer

 EUGENE, Ore.
 (AP) — The U.S. track and field trials came to a halt Sunday afternoon with temperatures reaching 108 degrees (42 Celsius).
-One athlete, heptathlete Taliyah Brooks, was carted off the field in a wheelchair but was planning on returning in the evening to finish the competition.
+One athlete, heptathlete Taliyah Brooks, was carted off the field in a wheelchair and eventually had to withdraw from the competition.

 Fans were filing into the stadium for the headline races of the final day of Olympic qualifying when, at around 3 p.m., the track announcer came onto the PA system and said action was being suspended due to extreme heat.
 He asked all spectators to evacuate.

+A USA Track and Field official told NBC that temperatures on the surface of the track exceeded 150 degrees (65 C).

-Brooks had been in fourth place after five of the seven heptathlon events; it is considered among the most grueling contests in track and field.
-She had been listed as a “DNS” — did not start — in the sixth event, the javelin.
-Hours after she was taken out on a wheelchair, USA Track and Field said she had been granted a request to re-enter the javelin competition, where she would get three throws when the action resumed in the evening.
-After that, she would join the last event, the 800 meters.
+Brooks had been in fourth place after five of the seven heptathlon events.
+She was taken out on a wheelchair during warmups for the sixth event, the javelin.
+She was listed as a “DNS” — did not start — but hours later, USA Track and Field said she had been granted a request to re-enter the javelin competition.
+But when the time came for the throws, she did not appear, and USATF said she had withdrawn from the meet.

-The program was scheduled to resume at 8:30 p.m.
-PDT.
-Among those still waiting to secure spots in the Olympics were Noah Lyles in the men’s 200, and Dalilah Muhammad and Sydney McLaughlin, who were set to face off in the women’s 400 hurdles.
+The meet resumed in the evening, with the temperature reading 99 degrees.
+Among those waiting deep into the night to try to to secure spots in the Olympics were Noah Lyles in the men’s 200, and Dalilah Muhammad and Sydney McLaughlin, who were set to face off in the women’s 400 hurdles.

-Earlier, JuVaughn Harrison won the high jump, contested under cloudless skies in 105-degree temperatures.
-Harrison was also entered in the long jump, which had been pushed back to the evening.
+Earlier, JuVaughn Harrison won the high jump, contested under cloudless conditions in 105-degree temperatures.
+Harrison was also entered in the long jump, which kicked off the evening’s action.

 A record heat wave settled in over the Pacific Northwest for the second day, with the temperature in Portland, two hours north on Interstate 5, reaching an all-time record of 110 (43 Celsius).